Emmatassone/pyTKQEvolution/README.md

 ```bash
   python3 run.py
 ```
-with simulations files on corresponding folders.
+with the corresponding simulations files on "Metadata" and "Strain_data" folders.

 For data analysis, then run
  ```bash